Clermondo/PopularGamesSite/README.md

 # PopularGamesSite
-A website that shows off popular games
+This website contains popular games that all gamers are interested in.
+Clicking on links send you to the product pages for those games.